TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

 > [!Warning]
 > State should NOT be mutated by anything other than handlers.
 > All state changes should be done in handlers.
-> This can be controlled by making the states public interface immutable and your handlers a nested class of the state they modify.
+> This is controlled by making the states public interface immutable and your handlers a nested class of the state they modify.

 ## Create the `IncrementCounterAction`